 Our thanks to Alan Yates for preparing such a detailed response to the outline proposal for the Gigafactory Battery plant at Coventry airport.Read our response

 We have allied ourselves with residents and others to seek the ‘calling-in’ of the Kings Hill application for 2500 houses, along with primary and secondary schools.

 Our Chairman, Sir Andrew Watson, has written to Robert Jenrick, Secretary of State for Housing, Communities and Local Government requesting that he urgently ‘calls-in’ the application for 2500 houses which has been approved by the Council subject to the completion of section 106 agreements.
 In addition he has urged him to place a temporary halt to further permissions being granted for other applications for thousands more new houses at locations around Coventry until the issues about population growth and air quality have been resolved.

 Copies of the correspondence have been sent to local MPs and leaders of the adjoining Councils hoping to enlist their help and influence as well.

 Copies of the letter, the projected population growth targets of the Council and proposed housing to fulfil these, along with Highways England’s responses to a couple of the applications can be seen below.

-To view Coventry City Council’s current local plan please follow the link below:
+Coventry City Council’s local plan

 To understand CPRE Warwickshire’s perspective on this plan, please click the page below.